turingschool/backend-curriculum-site/module2/projects/bike-share-redux.md

 * Meets Expectations: Models show an effort to push logic down the stack, but need more internal refactoring
 * Below Expectations: Models are somewhat messy and/or make poor use of Rails features

+### 5. ActiveRecord

+* Exceeds Expectations: Best choice ActiveRecord methods are used to solve each problem
+* Meets Expectations: ActiveRecord is utilized wherever it can be.
+There is no Ruby where there should be ActiveRecord
+* Below Expectations: Ruby is used to programatically solve problems where ActiveRecord could be used

-### 5. Testing
+### 6. Testing

 * Exceeds Expectations: Project has a running test suite that exercises the application at multiple levels and utilizes mocking & stubbing
 * Meets Expectations: Project has a running test suite that covers all functionality and tests at multiple levels
 * Below Expectations: Project has sporadic use of tests at multiple levels

-### 6. Usability
+### 7. Usability

 * Exceeds Expectations: Project is highly usable and ready to deploy to customers
 * Meets Expectations: Project is highly usable, but needs more polish before it'd be customer-ready
 * Below Expectations: Project needs more attention to the User Experience, some views need to use a URL to visit them

-### 7. Workflow
+### 8. Workflow

-* Exceeds Expectations: Excellent use of branches, pull requests, code review and a project management tool.
+* Exceeds Expectations: Excellent use of branches, pull requests, peer and instructor  code review, rebasing and a project management tool.
-* Meets Expectations: Good use of branches, pull requests, code review, rebasing, and a project-management tool.
+* Meets Expectations: Good use of branches, pull requests, peer and instructor code review, rebasing, and a project-management tool.
 * Below Expectations: Sporadic use of branches, pull requests, and/or project-management tool.